balena-os/leviathan/README.md

 To run the tests, you need to specify the configuration of the worker.

-- Create your test configuration by creating a `config.json` file in the `workspace` directory.Follow the instructions mentioned in the [leviathan docs](https://github.com/balena-os/leviathan/blob/master/documentation/quickstart.md) to build your `config.json` file.
+- Create your test configuration by creating a `config.json` file using the `config.example.js` file in the workspace directory.
+Read the [config.js reference](https://balena-os.github.io/leviathan/pages/Getting-Started/config-reference.html) to learn more about config.js properteries

-> For QEMU workers, use localhost (`http://localhost`) instead of the `*.local` address for the `workers` property in the config.json file.

-- Extract the image you want to test to `./leviathan/workspace` and rename it to `balena.img`.

 ### Running tests

-Run the tests by navigating to the project directory and running
+Run the tests by navigating to the project directory and running:

 ```bash
 make test